Wondering what is the best way to learn java programming? We have outlined the steps that can help you learn to code Java.

 Step 6: Go Next Level – Simple is not Enough

 Once you are through with basic Java coding exercises and have gained a comfort level in the usage of this language, you can move on to the next level and start creating programs and applications which require more complex and advanced levels of programming.
-By doing this, you will get a good exposure of the real life complexity that a programmer faces.
+By doing this, you will get good exposure to the real-life complexity that a programmer faces.
 At this level, I would recommend some exercises like below

 - Build a number pyramid of any size based on input size.

-- Add a twist to the Tic Tac Toe with a Computer player option, where the computer can make one move and second player is human.
-You will easily be able to figure out the strategy to win this game by now :)
+- Add a twist to the Tic Tac Toe with a Computer player option, where the computer can make one move and the second player is human.
+You will easily be able to figure out the strategy to win this game by now 🙂

 Step 7: Learn Servlets and JSP